 International LGBTQ Psychology Pre-Conference at ICAP 2018

 The 2018 CPA Annual Convention will be held in conjunction with the 2018 International Congress of Applied Psychology.
-In addition to this International Gathering of Psychologists and Psychological Researchers, SOGII will host an International LGBTQ Psychology Pre-Conference Convention.
-This one-day event will bring together the leading LGBTQ Psychology Researchers from across the globe to share advances relevant to conducting and moving LGBTQ Psychology Research Forward.
+In addition to this International Gathering of Psychologists and Psychological Researchers, SOGII will host an International LGBTQ Psychology Pre-Conference Convention on June 24th and 25th, 2018.
+This two-day event will bring together the leading LGBTQ Psychology Researchers from across the globe to share advances relevant to conducting and moving LGBTQ Psychology Research Forward.

 Dr. Sari van Anders, University of Michigan